longamu/vise/INSTALL-Windows.md

 ### Step 5 : Run oxvgg/vise
 Press **Stop** followed by **Start** to restart the container.
-Now visit [http://localhost:9971](http://localhost:9971) in you web browser and follow the [User Guide](UserGuide.md) to train VISE for searching your own image collections.
+Now visit [http://localhost:9971](http://localhost:9971) in a web browser and follow the [User Guide](UserGuide.md) to train VISE for searching your own image collections.

 Ensure that your Kitematic tool shows something similar to the screenshot below: